What is hypoxic ischaemic encephalopathy (HIE) and what does it mean for my child?

 What is cooling?

-NICE guidance recommends that babies with moderate or severe HIE should be cooled, under strict safety conditions.
+NICE guidance recommends that babies with moderate or severe HIE should be cooled under strict safety conditions.
 These conditions include ensuring that parents understand what is involved and agree to the treatment, and that the treatment is carried out by neonatal specialists with careful monitoring.

 Why is a diagnosis of HIE important?

 Brain injury affects individuals in different ways.
-Understanding the severity, type and location of the damage within the baby’s brain helps the neonatal and paediatric doctors predict and prepare the child’s parents for the disability and difficulties that the child may suffer in the future.
-The precise impact of the brain injury on the child will only become apparent as the child grows and develops.
+Understanding the severity, type and location of the damage within the baby’s brain helps the neonatal and paediatric doctors predict and prepare the child’s parents for the disability and difficulties that the child may experience in the future.

 Claiming compensation for HIE brain injury and cerebral palsy